What’s It Like to Be in a Clinical Trial?

 Once you’ve signed the consent form, you’ll be ready to take part in the study.
 You’ll probably need to have blood tests and/or imaging tests done before you start treatment (if you haven’t had them recently).
-A full medical history is taken and a physical exam is also usually done.
-The results are needed before you start the study to be sure that you meet the eligibility criteria and to help ensure your safety.
+A full medical history is taken and a physical exam is usually done.
+These are needed before you start the study to be sure that you meet the eligibility criteria and to help ensure your safety.

 You may have tests done more often to find out how well the treatment is going and to look at how you’re doing.
 You’ll likely get more attention as a study participant than you would otherwise.
 The doctors and nurses may examine you more often and will want to know if you’re having any side effects (called adverse events) while being treated.

 Because the possible complications may not fully be known, it’s very important to let the research team know about anything out of the ordinary.
 They can then decide if symptoms you’re having are related to the study, and if they need to be treated or your treatment needs to be changed.

 What if I want to leave the study early?

 You will be told many times before you enter the study that taking part in the study is always voluntary.
 This is an important point.
 You (or your child) have the right to leave the study at any time, for any reason.
 Your doctor will still take care of you to the best of his or her ability.